Photographic History of Table Mountain

 This is the Big Pines Lodge,

-constructed in 1923, and prior to the expansive development soon to come with the addition of the
+constructed in 1924, and prior to the expansive development soon to come with the addition of the arch

 The tree on the extreme right also was

-western slopes of Blue Ridge in the background.
+north western slopes of Blue Ridge in the background.
+Photo found on 'eBay',

 The 1926 Table Mountain Road had a jog in the far west end (left on